Lakedemon/Power-performance-comparison-between-JS-and-C-engines/README.md

 ## Parsing perf stat data

-The following python [script](perf_parser.py) organises the collected in the [experiment](#benchmarkingperf-stat) in a single .csv file, well suited for data analysis.
+The following python [script](perf_parser.py) organises the collected in the [experiment](#benchmarkingperf-stat) results in a single .csv file, well suited for data analysis.

 Set the following parameters if you make changes in the project design:
 * data_dir - directory with perf stat files
 * parsed_data_name - file name for the resulting .csv file

+If you would like to skip the data collection yourself samples collected in the original experiment are available in the experiment results [folder](experiment_results).

 ## Statistical analysis